 We purchased the Tenergy Sorbi 1000ml Air Dehumidifier and Air Purifier so our writer could put it to the test.
 Keep reading for our full product review.

 Excess moisture in your home will dampen more than just your mood, its effect can actually lead to permanent damage.
-Some signs you may need a dehumidifier are watermarks on the walls, a musty smell, condensation build-up on windows, rotting wood, and, most importantly, allergies sparked by mold and mildew.
+Some signs you may need a dehumidifier are watermarks on the walls, a musty smell, condensation build-up on windows, and rotting wood.
 These contributing factors, as well as humidity levels of more than 50 percent in summer and 40 percent in winter in your home, are reasons to look into purchasing a dehumidifier.
-A dehumidifier will remove excess moisture from the air and may go a long way to eliminating those unwanted odors, preventing mold, and helping to alleviate allergy symptoms.
+A dehumidifier will remove excess moisture from the air and may go a long way to eliminating those unwanted odors and helping to prevent mold.

 A dehumidifier is a great addition for anyone with an older home, water damage, or if you need better ventilation in bathrooms and basements.
 We decided to put Tenergy’s Sorbi Air Dehumidifier and Air Purifier claims to the test in our soggy bathroom with ventilation issues.
 Read on to learn about the results.